-- 85.Mr Speaker, the achievements of the tourism sector in the Financial Year 2016/2017 are attributed to various factors, most notably the improved security in Partner States, which ensured that the region provides an environment that is conducive to tourism and guarantees tourists' safety. - 86.
-Mr Speaker, in November 2016 and March 2017, Partner States and the Secretariat participated in two of the world's biggest tourism trade fairs; the World Travel Market (WTM) and the International Tourismus Börse (ITB) held in London and Berlin, Germany respectively.
-The major objective has been marketing the region as a single tourist destination, safe and secure, which has significantly increased awareness to the international business community.
-It has also helped in reducing the impact of negative advisories issued by some tourist source markets. - 87.Mr Speaker, the Secretariat's participation in the international fairs, however, will remain rudimentary if alternative sources of funding are not explored to ensure that the Secretariat has its own booth.
-Currently, representatives of the EAC Secretariat at the fairs encounter a difficult situation where they keep roving from one stand of a Partner State to another.
+- 85.Mr.
+Speaker, the achievements of the Tourism sector in the FY 2016/2017 are attributed to various factors most notably the improved security in Partner States which ensured that the region provides an environment that is conducive to tourism and guarantees tourists 'safety. - 86.
+Mr Speaker, in November 2016 and March 2017, Partner States and the Secretariat participated in two of the world's biggest tourism trade fairs, the World Travel Market (WTM) held in London and the International Tourismus Börse

+(ITB) held in Berlin Germany respectively.
+The major objective has been marketing the region as a single tourist destination, safe and secure which has significantly increased awareness to the international business community.
+It has also helped in reducing the impact of negative advisories issued by some tourist source markets.

-- 88.Mr Speaker, in this scenario, Partner States are not actually marketing the region as a single destination as envisaged, due to their divergent views on the implementation of regional initiatives in the sector.
+- 87.Mr Speaker, the Secretariat's participation in the international fairs however will remain rudimentary if alternative sources of funding are not explored to ensure that the Secretariat has its own booth.
+Currently, representatives of the EAC Secretariat at the fairs encounter a difficult situation where they keep roving from one stand of a Partner State to another. - 88.Mr Speaker, in this scenario Partner States are not actually marketing the region as a single destination as envisaged due to their divergent views on the implementation of regional initiatives in the sector.
 The cohesion needed in the international events is negated by the fact that Partner States tend to exhibit as competitors rather than complementing each other.
-Having a common EAC branded pavilion under which all the Partner States mount their stands would address this and ensure that the oneness envisioned by the Treaty becomes a reality. - 89.
-Mr Speaker, in an effort to promote domestic and intra-regional tourism, the EAC Secretariat and Partner States have resolved to aggressively market the region and ensure that the EAC citizens are aware and adequately attracted to consume tourist products and services of our region.
-In this regard, the EAC Secretariat will organise joint forums for Partner States to promote regional tourism through initiatives such as radio, TV adverts, open campaigns, brochures, banners and other important promotional channels. - 90.
-Mr Speaker, during its 27th meeting, the Council directed the EAC Secretariat to develop a regional strategy to combat poaching and illegal trade in wildlife and wildlife products, which has become a menace in the region.
-The Secretariat, with the support from USAID, has developed the strategy, which was approved by Sectoral Council on Tourism and Wildlife Management during its 7th Meeting held in March 2017 and will be implemented, starting from the next Financial Year, 2017/2018. - 91.Mr Speaker, other priorities for the tourism and wildlife sector for the next financial year include: - (i) Exploring innovative ways to brand EAC as a single tourist destination and development of more diverse promotional materials; - (ii) Reviewing the EAC marketing strategy; - (iii) Synchronising Partner States' tourism calendar of events; - (iv)Reviewing the EAC criteria for classification of tourist accommodation establishments and restaurants, as well as develop new criteria for other tourism services; - (v) Undertaking awareness programmes and other initiatives geared towards full implementation of the Single Tourist Visa by all Partner States; - (vi)Finalisation and adoption of the Protocol on Tourism and Wildlife Management and - (vii) Exploring new tourism markets in Asia.
+Having a Common EAC branded pavilion under which all the Partner States mount their stands would address this and ensure that the oneness envisioned by the Treaty becomes a reality. - 89.Mr Speaker, in an effort to promote domestic and intra-regional tourism, the EAC Secretariat and Partner States has resolved to aggressively market the region and ensure that the EAC citizens are aware and are adequately attracted to consume tourist products and services of our region.
+In this regard, the EAC Secretariat will organize joint forums for Partner States to promote regional tourism through initiatives such as radio, TV adverts, open campaigns, brochures, banners and other important promotional channels.

+- 90.Mr Speaker, during its 27th meeting, the Council directed the EAC Secretariat to develop a regional Strategy to Combat Poaching and Illegal Trade in Wildlife and Wildlife Products which has become a menace in the region.
+The Secretariat with the support from USAID has developed theStrategy which was approved by Sectoral Council on Tourism and Wildlife Management during its 7thmeeting held in March 2017 and will be implemented starting from the next financial year, 2017/18. - 91.Mr.
+Speaker, other priorities for the Tourism and Wildlife sectorfor the next financial year include: - i.
+Exploring innovative ways to brand EAC as a Single Tourist Destination and development of more diverse promotional materials; - ii.
+Reviewing the EAC Marketing Strategy; - iii.
+Synchronizing Partner States' tourism Calendar of Events; - iv.
+Reviewing the EAC criteria for classification of tourist accommodation establishments and restaurants as well as develop new criteria for other tourism services; - v.
+Undertaking awareness programmes and other initiatives geared towards full implementation of the Single Tourist Visa by all Partner States; - vi.
+Finalization and adoption of the Protocol on Tourism and Wildlife Management, and; - vii.
+Exploring new tourism markets in Asia.